-Cooling in the building is provided by an on-site chiller plant that was operated pursuant to a contract with Constellation Energy, an Exelon Corporation, in 2013.
-The plant equipment originally consisted of four 1500 ton Trane Model CVHF Centrifugal Chillers and two 6,000 gallon capacity cooling towers, located near the fifth floor penthouses.
-These cooling towers are supplied by filtered aquifer water instead of municipally-supplied potable water.
+Cooling in the building is provided by an on-site chiller plant that was operated pursuant to a contract with Veolia Water North America in 2014.
+The cooling towers are supplied by filtered aquifer water instead of municipally-supplied potable water.
 Water cooling is delivered to spaces through cooling coils in the air handling units.
 The building's HVAC system uses low-temperature cooling equipment, which enables higher efficiencies.
-In order to fully shut down the chiller plant in the winter months, independent cooling units were installed in the IT/AV rooms.
+In order to fully shut down the chiller plant in the winter months, independent cooling units were installed in the IT/AV rooms in 2011.
 More information on the project can be found in the (conservation measures) section of this report.

-The chiller plant was sized for a maximum cooling design load for the building and an adjacent 500-room hotel.
-The plant had been operating at very low loads due to actual cooling needs for the building being below the designed load and the fact that hotel has not been constructed.
-As a result of this low load condition, the chillers had an excessive number of start / stop cycles and chiller surge.
-The low load condition also affects the efficiency of the chillers, increasing electricity consumption by 150% or more.
-In the summer of 2013, it was determined that all four chillers were rebuilt.
-A 750 ton Trane centrifugal chiller with a variable frequency drive will be installed in 2014 to address the low load condition and increase the efficiency of the chiller plant.
+The plant equipment originally consisted of four 1500 ton Trane Model CVHF Centrifugal Chillers and two 6,000 gallon capacity cooling towers, located near the fifth floor penthouses.
+The plant was originally sized for a cooling design load for maximum use of the building and operation of an adjacent 500-room hotel, yet to be built.
+The design loads significantly exceeded the actual usage loads.
+As a result, the chillers had an excessive number of start / stop cycles and chiller surge.
+The low load condition also affected the efficiency of the chillers, increasing electricity consumption by 150% or more.

+By the summer of 2013, all four chillers required repairs.
+Two of the original chillers and one cooling tower were taken offline and the motors of these two chillers were rebuilt and placed back into service.
+A third chiller was idled and still remains on-site.
+In August 2014, the fourth original 1500-ton chiller was removed and replaced with a 750-ton Trane centrifugal chiller with a variable frequency drive.
+This 750-ton chiller will help to address the low load condition and increase the efficiency of the chiller plant, resulting in anticipated electricity savings for the DLCC.
+Following its removal from the chiller plant, the 1500-ton chiller was dismantled by the contractor and sent to a metals recycling facility.